Ringo Lam: 21st century

 Lam's second U.S.-based production, Replicant, was released in 2001.
 The film was screened theatrically in France on 11 July 2001.
 The film was released direct-to-video in the United States.
-Lam directed two more films in 2003: the Hong Kong production Looking for Mr. Perfect and the American direct-to-video release In Hell starring Jean-Claude Van Damme.
+Lam directed two more films in 2003: the Hong Kong production Looking for Mister Perfect and the American direct-to-video release In Hell starring Jean-Claude Van Damme.

 Lam next took a break from filmmaking after finding dissatisfaction with the filming environment in Hong Kong after Finding Mr. Perfect did poorly in the box office.
 Lam also stated that he wanted to spend more time with his family and "above all, to observe people and learn more about them.
 I wanted to seek resources, material, and subjects that were worth making into films."

 In 2007, Lam co-directed a section of the portmanteau film Triangle with Tsui Hark and Johnnie To.
 Lam stated that his story in the film represented "a metaphor of my attitude towards filmmaking: It is always a love-hate process."
 The film was screened out of competition at the Cannes Film Festival.

 In 2014, the Hong Kong newspaper Apple Daily reported that Lam would return to directing with a film with funding from Mei Ah Entertainment with a cast to include Daniel Wu and Shawn Yue.
 The film began production in June 2014.
 The film marked Lam's first feature-length film in over a decade Lam's new film was titled Wild City.
 Lam stated that he returned to filming after his son had graduated from college and that he would "like to make films that allow me to express myself.
 It's a device for me to unburden myself, to get things off my chest, and also a mirror to learn more about myself through the film I made.
 I don't make films for money anymore."
 Lam attended the New York Asian Film Festival in 2015 where he was a recipient of the Lifetime Achievement Award.